derhuerst/hafas-client-rpc/readme.md

 ### Caveats

-- `hafas-client` exposes the used [*profile*](https://github.com/public-transport/hafas-client/tree/95af0a012767827347fbb8b0c36053cb767cf192/p) as `hafasClient.profile`, but because *profiles* consist of JavaScript functions, which can't be serialized properley, the `hafas-client-rpc` facade *does not* expose `.profile`.
+- `hafas-client` exposes the used [*profile*](https://github.com/public-transport/hafas-client/tree/8278ff9c621f3d0671d7e109f15ab1c89fabfc0e/p) as `hafasClient.profile`.
+Because these *profiles* consist of JavaScript functions, which can't be serialized properly, the `hafas-client-rpc` facade *does not* expose `.profile`.

 ## Related